ekumenlabs/fruit_detection/README.md

 docker compose -f docker/docker-compose.yml --profile training_test up
 ```

-This will evaluate every image in the `DATASET_PATH` and generate annotated images in the `model` folder.
+This will evaluate every image in the `DATASET_NAME` and generate annotated images in the `model` folder.

 ## Run